pasqualerossi/Born2BeRoot-Guide/README.md

 ### Part 6.4.1 - Configuring Sudoers Group

-1. First type `sudo nano /etc/sudoers` to go the sudoers file
+1. First type `sudo vim /etc/sudoers` to go the sudoers file
 2. Add in the following `Defaults   secure_path="..."` and `Defaults    passwd_tries=3`
 3. Then add in the following `Defaults  badpass_message="Password is wrong, please try again!"`
 4. Then add in this `Defaults   logfile="/var/log/sudo/sudo.log"` and `Defaults   log_input,log_output`